8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 If you receive a message that asks you to click on a link or download an attachment, first ask yourself if you already have a relationship with the company.
 If you feel suspicious about the communication, review these phishing tips before taking action.

-Legitimate organizations won’t typically email or text with links asking for payment details, so it may be best to look up the company’s contact information and reach out to them directly to verify whether the communication is authentic.
+Legitimate organizations won’t typically email or text with links asking for payment details, so it may be best to look up the company’s contact information and contact them directly to verify whether the communication is authentic.

 Malware